elie29/store/README.md

 }
 ```

-By default, we don't log state changes, so if we want to see all the logs, we should pass true the super method:
+By default, we don't log state changes, so if we want to see all the logs, we should pass true to the super method:

 ```TS
 export class BasicStore extends Store<BasicState> {